Haoroux/AsciiConvertor/README.md

 # AsciiConvertor
-Python program that convert images videos or even your webcam into ascii_art You will have to download opencv
+Python program that convert images videos or even your webcam into ascii_art
+You will have to download opencv and pynput